+Should you trust a financial advisor?
 I was recently reading an article that referenced a survey about the degree of trust people place in different professionals.
 The survey was done by John Hancock.
-The thing I found striking was that people trust their financial advisor more than any other professional, including their primary doctor or their accountant.
-Let us get a few things straight in this farce.
+The thing I found striking was that people trust their financial advisor more than any other professional.
+This includes their primary doctor or their accountant.
+Let us get a few things straight.

-First, let’s review the numbers.
-The survey found that 84% reported they “trust strongly” their financial advisor, while primary doctors were only “strongly trusted” by 79% and accountants by 74%.
-Contractors had a 52% “trust strongly” ranking, with bosses coming in at 49% and real estate agents at 43%.
+The survey found that 84% reported they “trust strongly” their financial advisor.
+Primary doctors were only “strongly trusted” by 79%, and accountants by 74%.
+Contractors had a 52% “trust strongly” ranking.
+Bosses came in at 49%, and real estate agents at 43%.

-Second, what are financial advisors and are they any different than stock brokers?
-Financial advisors are supposed to give impartial advice based on the best interest of the client and brokers sell products as a third party.
-Advisors are sworn to put their clients’ interests ahead of their own, thanks to the Investment Advisers Act of 1940.
-The Act also precludes brokers from being considered investment advisors.
-But aren’t advisors and brokers all human?
-Aren’t we all human?
-So is it human to want to earn a commission, and will you really put the client’s interests ahead of your own commission?
-Maybe some do, but to trust financial advisors ahead of doctors, well that is just an outrage.
-Some advisors act as a fiduciary, but only registered advisors are held to this standard, and these usually charge a fee.
+So is it human to want to earn a commission?
+Will you really put the client’s interests ahead of your own commission?
+Maybe some do.
+But to trust financial advisors ahead of doctors, well that is just an outrage.
+Some advisors act as a fiduciary, but only registered advisors are held to this standard and these usually charge a fee.
 Those advisors that charge a commission and are not registered only have to make sure the investment is “suitable”.
 Do you think Bernie Madoff followed either standard?
 I think its a huge assumption to think an advisor, registered or otherwise, is thinking solely of your best interests.

-Further, the survey also showed that 12% of investors factor in if the advisor is involved in the local community and how informative their website is into determining their trust.
-At 25%, being hard to contact or unresponsive was the most common reason for lack of trust in a financial advisor while a lack of personalized approach (12%) followed.
+The survey also showed that 12% of investors factor in if the advisor is involved in the local community and how informative their website is in determining their trust.
+At 25%, being hard to contact or unresponsive was the most common reason for lack of trust in a financial advisor.
+Lack of personalized approach followed at 12%.

-I find all of this data fascinating, and some of it makes sense.
+I find all of this data fascinating.
 To want to see information on a website and have that information help determine trust, that makes sense.
 Lack of responsiveness being a problem, that makes sense.
 But trusting financial advisors over doctors, that is just plain silly talk.